Manual or automatic gearbox – which is best?

 Some carmakers are moving away from manuals, offering an automatic as standard on some of their models or with some of their engines; this is often for reasons of economy, as the latest dual-clutch and automatic gearboxes can help cars use less fuel and produce less CO2 than those with a manual transmission.

 Automatic gearboxes have been around for over 70 years and although significant refinements have been made in their technology, the principle of how they work remains the same.
 You select from Park, Neutral, Reverse or Drive (normally abbreviated to P, N, R and D) using a gearlever, control knob or occasionally buttons.
+Some hybrids and electric cars have a B mode, which increases the amount of engine braking when you lift off.

 Many automatic gearboxes enable you to make manual gear changes, either through the gear selector lever or paddles mounted on the steering column.
 This is sometimes referred to as a 'semi-automatic' mode.